Kristyn E. Jones: Career

-Jones transitioned to the private sector joining KPMG after leaving government.
-At KPMG she was the managing director of the federal advisory practice.
+Jones transitioned to the private sector, joining KPMG after leaving the federal government.
+At KPMG, she was the managing director of the federal advisory practice.

 On January 10, 2022, President Biden nominated Jones to be the Assistant Secretary of the Air Force (Financial Management & Comptroller).
 She was subsequently confirmed on April 28 and sworn in on May 4.

+She was performing the duties of the Under Secretary of the Air Force from March 2023 to May 2024 due to the resignation of Gina Ortiz Jones.
+Following the appointment of Melissa Dalton as Under Secretary of the Air Force, Jones returned to the role of Assistant Secretary of the Air Force for Financial Management and Comptroller but went on to resign from the position just over a month later and was succeeded by her deputy, Carlos Rodgers.